 6. Moms are more tired than dads Women report sleep difficulties about twice as often as men, says Sullivan.
 Plus, our biology is such that we actually need more hours of solid sleep in order to feel rested.
 “This becomes particularly relevant for parents at a time when women may have particular challenges with sleep disruption due to the demands of breastfeeding and childcare,” she says.
 Even with an involved and supportive partner, women are likely to have greater challenges getting enough shuteye.
 “Biologic processes and hormonal shifts unique to women throughout their menstrual cycle, pregnancy and menopause can affect how well a woman sleeps,” she says.

+7. A workout will wake you up!
 It can be tough to imagine going for a jog (or even a walk) when you can barely keep your eyes open, but sometimes a bit of activity is just what your body needs.
 Enlist the help of your partner, a family member or a friend to relieve you for a short trip to the gym or studio, or take baby with you to a “mommy and me” class, or go for a brisk walk.
 “Exercise will help give a burst of endorphins that can not only help parents survive the afternoon fatigue, but is likely to help their sleep at night,” says Sullivan.